-If a Lead is “Closed – Not Converted,” then the Lead is not a possibility to do business with within the period of time you have in mind.
-If the Lead is “Closed – Converted” then you’ve made the assessment that there is some interest on their part in doing business with you, so you want to start your sales process.
+If a Lead is “Closed – Not Converted,” you’ve determined the Lead is not a possibility to do business with during a set period of time.
+Conversely, if the Lead is “Closed – Converted,” you’ve made the assessment that there is some interest in doing business with you and you’d like to start your sales process.
 You then “convert” the Lead.

 The sales automation process in Salesforce sets the probability of closing a sale, which is then used for sales forecasting.
-For example, if the sales stage “Decision Maker – Contacted” has a 40% probability to close and I’m working on a $100,000 Opportunity, then my sales forecast in the Salesforce dashboard will show the Opportunity will generate $40,000 in revenue.
-As I get farther down the sales stage the probability will increase and the forecasted revenue will increase.
+For example, if the sales stage “Decision Maker – Contacted” has a 40% probability to close, and the value of the Opportunity is $100,000, the sales forecast in the Salesforce dashboard will show the Opportunity generating $40,000 in revenue.
+As the Opportunity gets farther down the sales stage, the probability increases, and the forecasted revenue increases as well.

-We recommend that a company have fewer sales stages, rather than lots of sales stages and that each sales stage be associated with an action.
+We recommend a company have fewer sales stages, rather than lots of sales stages, and that each sales stage be associated with an action.

-When you close the sale and get the business the sales stage becomes “Closed – Won.”
-If you want to focus on the right leads, contacts, and opportunities leading to more and bigger wins, then using a sales automation system and creating a sales automation process that mirrors your business is essential.
+When you close the sale and get the business, the sales stage becomes “Closed – Won.”
+If you want to focus on the right Leads, Contacts, and Opportunities leading to more frequent and bigger wins, then using a sales automation system and creating a sales automation process that mirrors your business is essential.

 Would you like to support your team with knowledge like this?
 We can teach you 10 ways by clicking below!